-23 Does the country have an advance pricing agreement (APA) programme?
+Does the country have an advance pricing agreement (APA) programme?
+If so, is the programme widely used?
 Are unilateral, bilateral and multilateral APAs available?

 As of 1 January 2014, there are specific provisions regarding APAs.
 APAs are regulated by the Tax Procedure Code (Law 4174/2013) and Ministerial Circular POL 1284/2013.
-The MoF has issued sample templates for the application form for the APAs and for the preliminary consultation.
-The competent authority that examines the APA applications is the General Directorate of Tax Audits and Public Revenues.
+The Ministry of Finance (MoF) has issued sample templates for the application form for the APAs and for the preliminary consultation.
+The competent authority that examines the APA applications is the General Directorate of Tax Audits and Public Revenues

 An APA can be unilateral, bilateral or multilateral and is always based on the arm's-length principle.
 However, a unilateral APA cannot exclude the risk of double taxation.
 The tax authorities are not bound by an APA that the taxpayer has concluded with another country.
+Up to now, the programme has not been widely used, although no statistics have been publicly issued.